kytos/documentation/tutorials/napps/create_looping_napp.rst

   Status: (i)nstalled, (e)nabled

-For this demo, we don't wanna any other napp running except this created during this tutorial.
-So if your setup has multiple napps, please disable them, with the command:
+For this demo, we don't want any other napp running, except the one created during this tutorial.
+So if your setup has multiple napps enabled, please disable them, with the command:

 .. code-block:: bash